stan-dev/design-docs/designs/0003-parallel_autodiff.md

 - Parallel accumulation of independent log-likelihood terms with very good scalability.
 The good scalability is achieved by combining automatic sharding with vectorization.
-- Parallel evaluation of for loops where each loop iteration is independent.
+- Parallel evaluation of map where each iteration is independent.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation